freeplane/docs/contribute/Translation_How-To.md

 ### Discussion in a topic on the Freeplane forum

-If you feel the need to have a discussion with your fellow translators you can check if there is an existing thread for your language on the [Freeplane forum](https://sourceforge.net/p/freeplane/discussion/758437/).
+If you feel the need to have a discussion with your fellow translators you can check if there is an existing thread for your language on [Discussions](https://github.com/freeplane/freeplane/discussions).
 If not, you can start a new topic for translation to your language.
 Since such topic is for people having the same primary language, you are allowed to write in your mother tongue.
 If you subscribe to this thread, e-mail messages will notify you of new posts.

 Here is an incomplete list of forum threads and pages related to the translation to different languages.
 If any existing translation thread is missing from this list or if you started a new translation topic for your language, report it in the thread: [Questions about translating Freeplane via the Weblate tool](https://sourceforge.net/p/freeplane/discussion/758437/thread/3b20093b/)